cardoso19/MDTAlert/README.md

-# MDTSnackbar
+# MDTAlert

-This project consists of an implementation of a Snackbar for iOS using only native components.
+This project is a implementation of iOS alerts with constraints.